entando/generated-widgets/react/details/README.md

 - Move from services folder
 - Update the API logic to create all the requests for the API
 - Add error handling for missing endpoint

-* Add error notification from Guiseppe branch
+- Add error notification from Guiseppe branch
+- Remove all TODOS
+- Add custom element logic
+- Add tests / remove commented tests

 * Add loader
-* Remove all TODOS
-* Add custom element logic
-* Add tests / remove commented tests
 * Update README
 * npm audit fix ?
+* Rename from generic to entity-specific (e.g., author)

 ## Available Scripts